reader-dict/monolingual/README.md

 python -m pytest tests -m "not webtest"
 ```

-Run linters, and quality checkers, before submitting a pull-request:
+and linters as well as quality checkers:

 ```bash
 ./check.sh